 For years I’ve been hearing females rave about the “Diane Salad.”
 No, it’s not a salad made up of parts from a woman named Diane, but a famous salad that can be found at the Green Street Café in Pasadena California.
 On a particular Thursday evening, I happen to be in the vicinity, so I decided to finally see what all the fuss was about.

-She greeted me with a limp handshake and a dry smile as she quickly buries her nose into her computer and she started asking me why I was there.
+She greeted me with a limp handshake and a dry smile as she quickly buried her nose into her computer as she started asking me why I was there.
 She seemed uninterested and perhaps bored as I recounted to her my issues: right sided sciatic pain, weight gain, and lack of energy.
 During the exam, I asked for a blood test to check my thyroid.
 I explained to her I was concerned that I was gaining weight and feeling very tired.
 She sighed deeply at my request and remarked, “All women have problems with weight gain,” and then proceeded to talk about herself.

 “Look at me!” she said.
 “The only way I can loose weight is by eating one apple in the morning, skipping lunch, and having salad for dinner.
 Even if I eat that way, I still can’t lose weight!”

 After an uncomfortable silence, she broke into a monologue of sorts: “My friends are all thin.
 Yes, they are Asian, but they are particular about what they eat.
 For example, we went to ‘Green Street Café’ for a girls luncheon and we all had the ‘Diane Salad.’
 They were specific as to how their salads would be served: dressing on the side, no noodles, and no zucchini bread.
-I on the other hand have a love affair with food, and accepted my ‘Diane Salad’ as it is traditionally served, and yes ate all my zucchini bread!”
+I on the other hand have a love affair with food, and accepted my ‘Diane Salad’ as it’s traditionally served, and yes I ate all my zucchini bread!”

-As she finished her monologue she took a long pause, and sent me on my way with lab orders to get my thyroid checked in tow.
+As she finished her monologue she took a long pause, and sent me on my way with lab orders to get my thyroid checked.
 I bid her farewell as she turned around and clicked and clanked down the hall with her broken shoes.
 Basically, it seemed my whole exam was about this physician and her ‘Diane Salad’ experience and really not about my thyroid, my increasing waist- line or me.

 A few days later I told the story to a friend, and she remarked,” Oh but the ‘Diane Salad’ is really that good!”
 She spoke about it as if she was in a daze smacking her lips to hold back the rush of saliva that the memory brought!

-I sat outside the restaurant, and had a friendly server and ordered the ‘Diane Salad.’
+I sat outside the restaurant, and had a friendly server serve me.
+I ordered the ‘Diane Salad.’
 The server encouraged me to get a smaller portion and substitute kale for the shredded lettuce.
 However, I wanted the same experience as everyone else I spoke to!
 So, I ordered the regular portion with all ingredients intact, along with macaroni and cheese bites, a watermelon cilantro tequila infused margarita, and of course the zucchini bread!

 As my behemoth salad was brought out, I heard a woman sitting at the next table scoff “In France our salads are simple they don’t have fifteen ingredients in them like you Merikans!”
 And yes she was a tiny wafe of a woman!